Teenage Mutant Ninja Turtles III – the Manhattan Project

 In Closing

 Teenage Mutant Ninja Turtles III – the Manhattan Project’s only crime is that it came out the same year as part 4.
 Any Turtles game, no matter how great, is destined to be overshadowed by that, let alone an NES game.
-Give it a chance and you will be rewarded with a satisfying brawler that corrects its predecessor’s flaws and is a great game in its own right.
+Give it a chance and you will find a satisfying brawler that corrects its predecessor’s flaws and is a great game in its own right.